simoneburch/config-onprem-ad/README.md

 - Create a new file in PowerShell ISE and paste the contents of this script into it: https://github.com/simoneburch/ps-adusers/blob/main/accts_creation_psscript
 <br/>

-  **!!!
-NOTICE !!!
-When executing the PowerShell script: 1) Make sure you are doing it on Windows Server VM, not the Client VM.
+  **PLEASE NOTE: When executing the PowerShell script: 1) Make sure you are doing it on Windows Server VM, not the Client VM.
 It won't work if you do.
 2) Make sure your "_EMPLOYEES" OU within Active Directory matches the OU in your script.
 If it doesn't match, you will get errors.**
 <br/>
 <br/>